 Antibiotics: A substance that kills bacterial.
 Not antiviral.

-Pathogen: A germ, usually a microorganism like a bacteria or virus that can cause illness or disease
+Pathogen: A germ, usually a microorganism like a bacteria or virus, that can cause illness

 Tumor: An abnormal and excessive growth of tissue that starts as a neoplasm, then forms a mass